FusionAuth/fusionauth-site/site/_posts/2022-07-15-remix-demo.md

 If you are not logged in, the `/login` route will redirect you to the FusionAuth login, which you can [customize easily](/docs/v1/tech/themes/) with your own CSS, HTML and more!
 These pages looks like this out of the box:

-{% include _image.liquid src="/assets/img/blogs/connecting-fusionauth-remix/dinesh-login.png" alt="FusionAuth login screen" class="img-fluid" figure=true %}
+{% include _image.liquid src="/assets/img/blogs/connecting-fusionauth-remix/fusionauth-login.png" alt="FusionAuth login screen" class="img-fluid" figure=true role=bottom-cropped %}

 After you log in, you will be redirected to `/auth/callback` which checks your login and then sends you along to the dashboard.